 Growing from its start as the European Coal and Steel Community, the European Union today has twenty-seven member states and is the only democratic, intergovernmental, supranational organization in the world.
 It has risen as a key actor and norm-setter in areas as diverse as trade, energy security, digital policy, and defense.
 In an era of great power competition, the United States has a national interest in the EU reinvigorating faith in the European project among Europeans and the rest of the world.

-The Future Europe Initiative promotes the transatlantic leadership and strategies required to ensure a strong Europe.
+The Europe Center promotes the transatlantic leadership and strategies required to ensure a strong Europe.